Estate & Trust Administration Lawyer in Arlington, VA

 Asset Distribution to Beneficiaries

 Once debts and taxes are settled, the remaining assets can be distributed to beneficiaries according to the terms of the will or state law.
 The executor plays a key role in making sure that each beneficiary receives their designated share.
 Clear documentation of distributions is important to avoid confusion and disputes later.
+Key distribution tasks include:

 Transfer of property: Real estate, vehicles, or personal items to beneficiaries.